department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 Examples and details for the va-icon web component can be found on [Storybook](https://design.va.gov/storybook/?path=/docs/uswds-va-icon--default).
 The web component has the following customization properties available:

 - <strong>icon</strong>: The name of the icon to use
-- <strong>size</strong>: The size of the icon as a value between 3 to 9.
+- <strong>size</strong>: The size of the icon as a value between 3 and 9.
 Sizing can be previewed in Storybook by adjusting the size control
   - 3: 24px
   - 4: 32px
   - 5: 40px